 Variations of ingredients:

-Unsalted butter versus salty butter: If you use salted butter, because you do not have any other type of butter in the pantry, do not add that pinch of salt I was telling you about earlier.
+Unsalted butter versus salty butter: If you use salted butter because you do not have any other type of butter in the pantry, do not add that pinch of salt I told you about earlier.

 Not a fan of raisins?
 Try other dried fruits.
 I personally like cranberries and tart cherries.
 What about you?

-How to store these classic oatmeal raisin cookies:
+How long these oatmeal raisin cookies will last?

 - 2 large eggs